Transporting Experimental Results with Entropy Balancing: Setting and Preliminaries

 \subsection{Assumptions for Transportability}

-The following assumptions facilitates our ability to transport experimental results onto a target population.
-These assumptions are the same as those presented in \cite{rudolph_robust_2017} and are originally adapted from the work of \cite{pearl_external_2014} who use do-calculus and directed acyclic graphs to establish sufficient conditions which must be satisfied in order for transportability to be feasible.
-We also invoke the stable unit treatment value and no interference assumptions.
+The following assumptions facilitate our ability to transport experimental results onto a target population.
+These assumptions represent the necessary conditions required for the transporting experimental results.
+They are also adapted from similar articles on the subject. \cite{pearl_external_2014, rudolph_robust_2017, dahabreh_extending_2020} Furthermore, we invoke the stable unit treatment value, which comprises the no interference and consistency assumptions.